hughes84/Emoji/README.md

 # Deployment

-This site was created using the streamlined code editor Visual Studio Code and pushed to github to the remote repository ‘emoji’.
+This site was created using the streamlined code editor Visual Studio Code and pushed to github to the repository ‘emoji’.

-The following git commands were used throughout development to push code to the remote repo:
+The following git commands were used during development to push code to the my repository:

-- git add <file> - This command was used to add the file(s) to the staging area before they are committed.
+- git add - To add files to the staging area before committing.

-- git commit -m “commit message” - This command was used to commit changes to the local repository queue ready for the final step.
+- git commit -m - To commit changes to the local repository.

-- git push - This command was used to push all committed code to the remote repository on github.
+- git push - To push all committed code to my repository on github.